 Lowering the fed funds rate wasn't enough to restore bank confidence.
 Banks were afraid to lend to each other.
 No one wanted to get caught with bad debt on their books at the end of 2007.

 The Fed held its first two $20 billion auctions on December 11 and December 20.
 Since these auctions were loans, all money was paid back to the Fed.
 TAF didn't cost taxpayers anything.

-If the banks had defaulted, taxpayers would have had to foot the bill like they did with the Savings and Loan Crisis.
+If the banks had defaulted, taxpayers would have had to foot the bill as they did with the Savings and Loan Crisis.
 It would have signaled that the financial markets could no longer function.
 To prevent this, the Fed continued the auction program throughout March 8, 2010.

-TAF gave banks a chance to gradually unwind their toxic debt.
+TAF gave banks a chance to unwind their toxic debt gradually.
 It also gave some, like Citibank and Morgan Stanley, a chance to find additional funds.

 Dec 2007 - Foreclosure Rates Double

-RealtyTrac reported that the rate of foreclosure filings in December 2007 were 97% higher than in December 2006.
+RealtyTrac reported that the rate of foreclosure filings in December 2007 was 97% higher than in December 2006.
 The total foreclosure rate for all of 2007 was 75% higher than in 2006.
-This means that foreclosures were increasing at a rapid rate.
+This growth means that foreclosures were increasing at a rapid rate.
 In total, 1% of homes were in foreclosure, up from 0.58% in 2006.

 The Center for Responsible Lending estimated that foreclosures would increase by 1-2 million over the next two years.
 That's because 450,000 subprime mortgages reset each quarter.
 Borrowers couldn't refinance as they expected, due to lower home prices and tighter lending standards.

 The Center warned that these foreclosures would depress prices in their neighborhoods by a total of $202 billion, causing 40.6 million homes to lose an average of $5,000 each.